DIBOL: History

 DIBOL was originally marketed by Digital Equipment Corporation (DEC) in 1970.

 The original version, DIBOL-8, was produced for PDP-8 systems running COS-300.
 The PDP-8-like DECmate II, supports the COS-310 Commercial Operating System, featuring DIBOL.

 DIBOL-11 was developed for the PDP-11 running COS-350 operating system.
 It also ran on RSX-11, RT-11, and from 1978 on RSTS/E. DIBOL-32 runs on VMS systems, although it can also be used on other systems through emulators.

 ANSI Standards were released in 1983, 1988 and 1992 (ANSI X3.165-1992).
 The 1992 standard was revised in 2002.

 DIBOL compilers were developed by several other companies, including DBL from DISC (later Synergex), Softbol from Omtool, and Unibol from Software Ireland, Ltd. Development of DIBOL effectively ceased after 1993, when an agreement between DEC and DISC replaced DIBOL with DBL on OpenVMS, Digital UNIX, and SCO Unix.

-An alternative

-Rather than code either DIBOL or COBOL, an alternative was to use Business Controls Corporation's SB-5 package, which could generate COBOL code for the PDP-11, DECsystem-10/DECSYSTEM-20. or VAX, including an option for COBOL inserts and overrides.